GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/02.811-820/03.Above-These-Shades/docs.md

 ---
+title: |
-title: 813.
-Above These Shades
+    813. Above These Shades - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 813.
+Above These Shades.
+O could our thoughts and wishes fly, Above these gloomy shades, To those bright worlds beyond the sky, Where sorrow ne'er invades!
+    keywords:  |
-    keywords: Christ in Song, Above These Shades, O could our thoughts and wishes fly,
+        Christ in Song, adventhymnals, advent hymnals, Above These Shades, O could our thoughts and wishes fly.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 813. ABOVE THESE SHADES
+####  Christ in Song,

 ```txt
 1.